 DAY 2 | Early in the morning, a continental breakfast will be available for those who wish to grab a quick bite and head out on their own.
 At 7:15 a.m., a morning birding excursion will be available and will return to the Lodge in time for breakfast with the group.
 At the 9:00 a.m. group breakfast, a naturalist will explain the activity options for the day and will be available to answer any questions you may have.
-Please note that anyone who wishes to use a skiff must attend a boat class.
 We will hold a social half hour at 6:00 pm, and dinner at 6:30 pm.